Wiremu Kīngi Te Koihua

 Te Koihua, who was the chief of Pakawau, Mohua (Golden Bay), spanned the decades between authentic Māori lifestyle and the new society resulting from colonisation and European settlement.
 He remained a traditional chief long after fellow rangatira (elders) modified their behaviour to accommodate European laws and expectations.

-Te Koihua killed the Ngāti Kuia high chief, Pakauwera, at Hikapu in Pelorus Sound1, and with Mauriri captured another important chief, Whioi at West Whanganui.2 Te Koihua and Te Puoho of Ngāti Tama remained to control northwest Nelson, while others battled south into Te Tai Poutini (W. Coast of the S. Island).
+Te Koihua killed the Ngāti Kuia high chief, Pakauwera, at Hikapu in Pelorus Sound1, and with Mauriri captured another important chief, Whioi at West Whanganui.2 Te Koihua and Te Puoho of Ngāti Tama remained to control northwest Nelson, while others battled south into Te Tai Poutini (West coast of the South Island).
 In 1836 Te Koihua defended local villages against Te Puoho's ill-fated war party on its way to Murihiku (approximately Southland).
-He returned to Kapiti to support Te Atiawa in the battles of Haowhenua in 1834 and Kuititanga in 1839, although on the latter occasion he arrived too late to fight.
+He returned to Kapiti to support Te Ātiawa in the battles of Haowhenua in 1834 and Kuititanga in 1839, although on the latter occasion he arrived too late to fight.

 Permission of ATL must be obtained for futher use of this image